-A 700-year-old Irish hereditary title has ended with the death of the last Knight of Glin, reports the Irish Independent.
+A 700-year-old Irish hereditary title ended in recent years with the death of the last Knight of Glin.

-The 29th Knight of Glin, Desmond FitzGerald, died from cancer last Wednesday night in Co Limerick at the age of 74.
+The 29th Knight of Glin, Desmond FitzGerald, died from cancer on September 14, 2011, in County Limerick, at the age of 74.
 He had no son to inherit his title.

 The ancient Irish noble title was handed down by chieftains and has been recognized by successive Irish governments.

 Glin in west Limerick has been home to the FitzGerald family since the 1300s.
 FitzGerald was forced to close Glin Castle in 2009 due to ill health.
 The castle had operated as a hotel in recent years.

 FitzGerald, who inherited the title in 1949 when he was just 12-years-old, said he was not troubled about the title dying with him.

 "The Knight of Glin is a romantic title, it's not much use except for the romance of the story," he said.

 FitzGerald was educated at Trinity College and Harvard University and was regarded as a leading figure in Irish architecture and represented art auctioneers Christies in Ireland.
 He is survived by his wife Olda and his three daughters Catherine, Nesta and Honor.
 Catherine is married to Dominic West, who starred in the television show 'The Wire.'